Deal yourself a winning hand from this full deck of Florida — 52 must-have experiences in the Sunshine State.

-When Tampa Electric opened a unit in 1984 that heated the water as a result of its cooling process, it attracted manatees, which seek warm temperatures when the Gulf of Mexico gets below 68 degrees from November to April.
-Now hundreds of the gentle sea cows winter at the TECO Manatee Viewing Center in Apollo Beach, and about 200,000 people now make their way through the viewing station each year, snapping pictures and getting to know manatees by name.
+When Tampa Electric opened a unit in 1984 that heated the water as a result of its cooling process, it attracted manatees, which seek warm temperatures when temperatures in the Gulf of Mexico drop below 68 degrees between November and April.
+Now hundreds of the gentle sea cows winter at the TECO Manatee Viewing Center in Apollo Beach, and about 200,000 people make their way through the viewing station each year, snapping pictures and getting to know manatees by name.
 Some of the manatees have been returning to the same spot for years.

 Hunt for Fossils

 Paddle down Florida’s Peace River and you might find more than natural beauty.
 The subtropical river, which runs 105 miles from Polk County south all the way to Charlotte Harbor, has some of the state’s best fossil hunting.
 Professional guides can take you to known fossil grounds and help you hunt.
 They’ll also help you get the necessary permit (you need one to keep anything except shark teeth) and will take pictures of you with your prizes.